The Return

 Bill laughed.
 "Then they

 would have caught you, ripped out your guts and eaten you.
-Don't worry kid.
+Don't worry

+kid.
 You're clear."

 A low droning noise grew to

-audibility and the door slammed open, almost destroying itself in the process.
+audibility and the door slammed open, almost destroying itself in the

-The stout and sturdy frame of Father Chesterfield came out being followed by
+Father Chesterfield came out being followed by two Assembly priests.

-seemed to explode.
-The initial concussion knocked them down and Stevedore
+The initial concussion knocked them down and Stevedore looked up to see a shell

-looked up to see a shell fall right next to Bill.
+fall right next to Bill.

 Chesterfield seemed immune to

 the spray of blood and shrapnel and motioned for his men to follow.
-One of them
+One of them was cut down by the

-was cut down by the indiscriminant barrage.
-Chesterfield and the remaining
+indiscriminant barrage.
+Chesterfield and

 Ranma pulled the broken door

 open and Eve stepped over the wreckage.
-The blonde fired her weapon twice and
+The blonde fired her weapon twice and then

-knelt down and moved forward.
-She looked down to see a headless body and smiled
+down and moved forward.
+She looked down

-at the bloody mess.
+to see a headless body and smiled at the bloody mess.

 She stepped forward and passed

-the other shot person and found a third body, this one had a large gash in his
+the other shot person and found a third body,

-side and was trying to get up.
-Eve noted the gun in his hand and with an
+noted the gun in his hand and with an economical rake of her claws tore through

-economical rake of her claws tore through his sternum and cut his heart apart.
+his sternum and cut his heart apart.

-Before retracting her left
+Before retracting her left hand

-and motioned with her hand before taking aim with her sidearm.
+motioned with her hand before taking aim with her sidearm.

-Nariko smiled and drew her sword
+Nariko smiled and drew her

-second blade which Nariko sidestepped.
+which Nariko sidestepped.

 "Interesting